Deep Learning and Density Functional Theory: Introduction

 In this report, we show that EDNNs have the capability to learn energy and charge density mappings that could replace some, if not all, calculations in KS-DFT scheme.
 We push the frontier of what EDNNs can learn from charge densities and external potentials by calculating the self-consistent charge densities in external potentials with extreme variabilities.
-In previous reports that focus on small molecules \cite{BVLT17, doi:10.1063/1.3206326, osti_1388993, yao2016kinetic}, the self-consistent charge densities would have very similar structure for each configuration.
+In previous reports that focus on small molecules \cite{BVLT17, doi:10.1063/1.3206326, osti_1388993, yao2016kinetic}, the self-consistent charge densities generated from molecular dynamics are similar and have small energy ranges (i.e. $\approx31.8$ mHa \cite{BVLT17}).
 We avoid small molecules (where the charge density would be localized in space), and truly challenge the ability of EDNNs to make accurate predictions across a variety of electronic environments.
+Quantitatively speaking the energy range of our 10 electron calculations with our random (RND) external potentials is $\approx 100$ Ha.
 This report is outlined as follows: In Section \ref{methods}, we describe our data generation process, as well as the DNN topologies and hyper-parameter selections.
 In Subsection \ref{energy_predictions}, we show that DNNs have the capability to act as density functionals and can accurately predict the exchange, correlation, external, kinetic, and total energies \emph{simultaneously} (Subsection \ref{functional}).
 We also show that EDNNs can also circumvent the KS scheme (Subsection \ref{by_pass}) by mapping the external potential to all of the aforementioned energies simultaneously.
 Additionally, we show that EDNNs can be used in a somewhat ``perturbative'' manner, where we predict energies computed with semi-local or non-local exchange-correlation functionals from non-local electron densities.
 In Subsection \ref{image_predictions}, we show that deep convolutional inverse graphics networks (DCIGNs) can also map the external potential to the electron density, and assess the viability of the predicted electron density.
 Lastly, in Section \ref{conclusion}, we summarize our results and consider future work that could be done with our new framework.
 The outline of this manuscript can be seen graphically in Figure \ref{networks}.